CV

 07.2019–01.2023 / Oslo, Norway

 • Tech lead for Sykdomspulsen (8-person team), a real-time analysis and disease surveillance system.
-Complex statistical analyses are automatically run for all locations in Norway, producing reports and alerting various stakeholders.
+Complex statistical analyses were automatically run for all locations in Norway, producing reports and alerting various stakeholders.

 • Responsible for training, mentoring, supervision, and quality assurance of statistical methods and code.